jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

 - 8.4.5 Cloud services (e.g., Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS))
   - As orgs continue to migrate to the cloud (SaaS, IaaS, PaaS), they should increase the security assessment of those services
-  - The top reasons for cloud breaches continues to be misconfigurations, lack of visibility into access settings, and poor access controls
+  - The top reasons for cloud breaches continue to be misconfigurations, lack of visibility into access settings, and poor access controls
     - cloud service providers have tools to help mitigate these issues, and orgs should consider bringing in third-party experts to help if they don't have the internal expertise
   - **Anything as a Service (XaaS)**: catchall term referring to any type of computing service that provides value to customers via a cloud solution